Shevchenkove (rural settlement): Part of the Soviet Union

+Independent Ukraine

+A house in the village of Shevchenkove in the Kharkiv region after a Russian drone strike on the night in March 2026.

-In January 1989 the population was 7,856 people, by January 2013 the population was 7,100 people, and by January 2018 the population was 6,875 people.
-In February 2024, the population was about 4 thousand people, which was 60% of the pre-war population.
+By January 2013 the population was 7,100 people, and by January 2018 the population was 6,875 people.
 The settlement contains a railway station and a three-star hotel, the Kharkiv.

 Until 18 July 2020, Shevchenkove was the administrative center of Shevchenkove Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven, and the area of Shevchenkove Raion was merged into Kupiansk Raion.

 Shevchenkove was occupied by Russian forces on 26 February 2022, during the Russian invasion of Ukraine.
 After over six months of occupation, the Ukrainian military recaptured the settlement on 7 September 2022.

 Until 26 January 2024, Shevchenkove was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Shevchenkove became a rural settlement.
+In February 2024, the population was about 4,000 people, which was 60% of the pre-war population.

+Economy

+Transport

+It has railway station Shevchenkovo-Yuzhnoye (Bulacelovka) on the line Kharkov - Kupiansk-Vuzlovyi Southern Railway.
+Also, the T-2110 and Р-07 highways pass through the village.